This post may contain affiliate links. Please read our disclosure policy.

 the best garlic mashed potatoes in a beige bowl with plenty of butter on top!

-In my opinion, when you’re making mashed potatoes, this ain’t the time to go easy on the butter or cream.
+When you’re making mashed potatoes, this ain’t the time to go easy on the butter or cream.
 I remember Bobby Flay saying the same thing, and I was happy that he agrees with me. 😉 Ever wonder why mashed potatoes taste so good at steakhouses?
 They are absolutely loaded with butter and cream.
-So don’t skimp on them, whatever you do!

 What you’ll need